Luke Reynolds (volleyball)

 Luke Reynolds (born 9 July 1985) is an Australian professional volleyball coach.
-He currently serves as head coach for the University of Charleston men's volleyball team, Charleston Golden Eagles.
+He currently serves as Associate Head Coach for the Pepperdine University men's volleyball team.

+Career

 Reynolds started his coaching career in Canada after playing 4 seasons at the Brandon University.
 The coach then progressed to coaching professional in Europe at the young age of 27, taking over Svedala Volley in Sweden.
 Since then, Reynolds has worked his way through the European leagues, head coaching at most notably Berlin Recycling Volleys in the German Bundesliga and Jastrzębski Węgiel in the Polish PlusLiga.

 Reynolds also worked extensively as an assistant coach with the Australian Men's National team.
 Not only has he worked as a volleyball coach but he has ascertained his Level 2 ASCA Strength and Conditioning certification and specialised in working with professional and international volleyball teams.